June 08, 2015

 August 02, 2001

-Coincidentally, those old council minutes also indicate that the city was having a problem with railroads encroaching on public streets and alleys.
+Coincidentally, those old council minutes also indicate that the city was had a problem with railroads encroaching on public streets and alleys.
 The council's Committee on Local Industries was directed to investigate and, separately, the corporation counsel was ordered "to institute such legal proceedings as he may deem necessary" against one offending rail company.

 But the agreement didn't indicate the city had turned over the land to the railroad, she said.

-Through a turn-of-the-century acquisition, the Chicago, Evanston & Lake Superior became part of the Chicago, Milwaukee, St. Paul and Pacific Railroad, the rail company that sold the land just west of Wrigley to Tribune Company.
+Through a turn-of-the-century acquisition, the Chicago, Evanston & Lake Superior became part of the Chicago, Milwaukee, St. Paul and Pacific Railroad, the rail company that sold the land just west of Wrigley Field to Chicago Tribune Company.
 Hoyle acknowledged that the city is "convinced that Tribune purchased from the railroad and the railroad purchased it from a private party" at some point in history.
 But that does not mean that anyone had the right to sell what may have been public land, she said.

 In 1976, city records show that the Chicago, Milwaukee railroad informed the city it was giving up its interest in a portion of Seminary, just north of Wrigley, but it is not clear whether the railroad had an easement permitting its tracks to be in the street or whether it owned the land, Hoyle said.
+Records sometimes provide conflicting information, and the city has decided to bring in expert assistance--possibly Chicago Title and Trust Co., a private title insurance company whose records predate the 1871 Chicago Fire to try to get to the bottom of the question of who is the rightful owner of the land next to the ballpark.

+When information gaps appear in the Cook County recorder of deeds office, "then we look at Chicago Title and try to fill in the gaps," said Dennis Kasper, executive vice president of Near North National Title Company.
 Kasper said there is no guarantee the answer to the mystery can be resolved through land records.
 "Who knows what could have happened 50, 60, 80, 100 years ago," he said.
 "We have seen a lot of odd, crazy things.
 But they are the exception rather than the rule."

-view south on Eddy
+view south on Eddy Avenue

-and below view north on Eddy
+and below view north on Eddy Avenue

 Some Interesting Photos of What Was